arbeitsgruppe-digitale-altnordistik/Sammlung-Toole/README.md

 The Handrit/Manuscript repository is embedded in the present repo as a Git submodule.
 In order to initialize the submodule, you should execute `pipenv run init` before you run the tool for the first time.
 To keep your local data up to date, you can execute `pipenv run update`.

+### Makefile

+There is a `Makefile` to automate some tasks with the GNU Make commandline tool.
+To execute make targets, you may need a UNIX-style terminal.
+On Linux and MacOS this should work out of the box.
+On Windows you may try with Git Bash or some other UINX-type shell.

+To execute a make target, open the root of the repository in your terminal and run `make <target-name>` (where `<target-name>` should be replaced with a available target name).
+To see the available targets, simply run `make help` or just `make`, which will give you a list of the commands and a short description, if available.